 Maintain regular hours and take breaks

-Set a schedule, and stick to it.
-Having clear guidelines for when to work and when to call it a day will help you maintaining a work-life balance.
+Even though you’re able to be more flexible with your time, it is beneficial to set a schedule, and stick to it.
+Having clear guidelines for when to work and when to call it a day will help you maintain a work-life balance.
 Use applications such as Monday.com or RescueTime to help schedule.

 Know your company’s policy on break times and take them.
 Give yourself adequate time during the day to walk away from the computer screen.
 Also make sure you take an actual lunch break.